scottharwell/ansible-role-rhel-setup/README.md

         - some_group
   ```
 * `passwordless_sudo`: Enables passwordless privilege escalation to the `wheel` or `sudo` groups.
-* `ssh_public_keys`: A list of SSH public keys that I want to deploy to the user accounts.
-These are local files copied to the remote server
+* `ssh_public_keys`: A list of SSH public keys that will be added to the `authorized_keys` file for all of the users added.
+These are local files copied to the remote server.
   ```yaml
   ssh_public_keys:
     - "{{ lookup('file', lookup('env','HOME') + '/.ssh/id_ed25519.pub') }}"